jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 # 1. Importing a network

+Well, before importing, have a fast look at the dataset file contents (just clik on the links above to open in the web browser).
+You will find three different data formats.

 ### Import Zachary's karate club network

 Let's start with a simple case: [Zachary's Karate Club](https://en.wikipedia.org/wiki/Zachary%27s_karate_club).
 This was a Karate Club with a sensei (#1) and a club president (#34) that split into two: some people remained with the sensei, and the others created a new club with the club president.